hasukmistry/market-summary-api/README.md

 - [How it works?](#how-it-works)

 ## Dependencies
-Make sure to install docker and docker-compose in local machine.
+Make sure to install docker, docker-compose and make command utilities in your local machine.

 ## Setup
 ```
-docker-compose up -d
+make setup
 ```

 ## Available Endpoints